^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It may happen that the expectant mother feels fine, she does not bother, but when she comes to the ultrasound, she finds out that she has a hematoma during pregnancy.
-An ordinary person understands that a hematoma is a hemorrhage into the tissue layer, which occurs as a result of the resulting injury.
+It may happen that the expectant mother feels fine, nothing bothers her, but when she comes to the ultrasound, she finds out that she has been diagnosed with a hematoma during pregnancy.
+An ordinary person understands that a hematoma is a hemorrhage into the tissue layer, which occurs as a result of an injury.

-To date, doctors have also called other causes of this pathology.
+Today, doctors also name other causes of this pathology.

-Modern obstetrician-gynecologists are increasingly confronted with the problem of bearing a fetus by a woman who has been diagnosed with intrauterine hemorrhage.
-Quite often it develops against the background of fragile blood vessels, which provide nutrition to the uterus and placenta.
+Modern obstetricians and gynecologists are increasingly faced with the problem of carrying a fetus by a woman who has been diagnosed with intrauterine hemorrhage.
+Quite often, it develops against the background of fragile blood vessels that supply nutrition to the uterus and placenta.

-The following are the main causes of hematoma in pregnancy:
+The following are the main causes of hematoma during pregnancy:

-• Inflammatory and infectious diseases affecting the genitourinary system of a future mother.
+• Inflammatory and infectious diseases affecting the genitourinary system of the expectant mother.

-• Severe degree of toxicosis, which is especially dangerous in late pregnancy.
+• A severe degree of toxicosis, which is especially dangerous in the late stages of pregnancy.

-• Sharp jumps of blood pressure.
-High figures are especially dangerous.
+• Sharp jumps in blood pressure.
+High numbers are especially dangerous.

 • Strong stressful situations.

-• The cause of hematoma during pregnancy can be and pathology of development of the fetal egg.
+• The cause of a hematoma during pregnancy may also be a pathology in the development of the fertilized egg.

-• Problems observed with blood clotting, pathological changes in the walls of the vessels of the placenta and the entire body of a woman.
+• Problems observed during blood clotting, pathological changes in the walls of the vessels of the placenta and the entire body of the woman.

-• Abuse of alcohol and smoking during the period when a woman carries a child.
+• Abuse of alcohol and smoking during the period when a woman is carrying a child.

 • Congenital or acquired pathology of the development of the uterus.

-Waiting for the birth of a child is a state of complete happiness, a time of hope and one of the fascinating moments in the fate of any woman.
-But at the same time, it is an anxiety and an experience for the health of an unborn baby.
-Hematoma in the uterus during pregnancy is a difficult test for a woman waiting for a baby.
-After all, if there is a fetal egg begins to exfoliate from the surface of the endometrium of the uterus, in this place gradually accumulates blood, forming a bruise.
+Waiting for the birth of a child is a state of complete happiness, a time of hope and one of the most enchanting moments in the life of any woman.
+But at the same time, it is anxiety and worry about the health of the unborn baby.
+A hematoma in the uterus during pregnancy is a difficult test for a woman expecting a child.
+After all, in its presence, the fertilized egg begins to peel off from the surface of the uterine endometrium, blood gradually accumulates in this place, forming a bruise.

-Hematoma in the uterus during pregnancy is a serious danger to the carrying of the child, as it can provoke spontaneous miscarriage, especially with a severe form of pathology.
-With mild severity, a woman may not even notice and learn about her existence after a successful birth resolution.
+A hematoma in the uterus during pregnancy poses a serious danger to bearing a child, as it can provoke a spontaneous miscarriage, especially in severe forms of the pathology.
+In mild cases, a woman may not even notice it and learn about its existence after a successful resolution of childbirth.

-A severe degree of development of the hematoma during pregnancy is a danger not only for the baby, but for his mother.
-Bleeding provokes a worsening of the general state of health in the mother, posthemorrhagic anemia develops.
-In connection with a malfunction in the circulation, the fetus receives less oxygen, which leads to "oxygen starvation," and this, in turn, inhibits the development of the child, both physically and psychologically.
+A severe degree of hematoma development during pregnancy is dangerous not only for the baby, but also for its mother.
+Bleeding provokes a deterioration in the mother's general health, and posthemorrhagic anemia develops.
+Due to a failure in blood circulation, the fetus receives less oxygen, which leads to "oxygen starvation", and this, in turn, to a slowdown in the child's development, both physically and psychologically.

 Hematoma in early pregnancy

-For many, the word "hematoma" is directly associated with a serious trauma.
-Therefore, having heard such a diagnosis and not fully understanding its essence, the pregnant woman begins to get nervous.
-And it can be understood.
-After a hematoma in the early stages of pregnancy may indicate the beginning of rejection of the fetal egg, which leads to miscarriage (termination of pregnancy).
-By the way, this pathology is not very rare, and a greater percentage of its manifestation is in the fifth to eighth week of pregnancy.
+For many, the word "hematoma" is directly associated with a serious injury.
+Therefore, having heard such a diagnosis and not fully understanding its essence, a pregnant woman begins to get nervous.
+And it is understandable.
+After all, a hematoma in the early stages of pregnancy can indicate the beginning of the rejection of the fertilized egg, which leads to a miscarriage (termination of pregnancy).
+By the way, this pathology is not very rare, and the highest percentage of its manifestation occurs in the fifth to eighth week of pregnancy.

-Quite often, the future mother does not even suspect the existence of an internal hematoma and for her the most complete surprise is its presence, which was discovered during the passage of a planned ultrasound.
-Symptoms of hematoma in pregnancy mainly depend on the degree of severity and localization of pathology.
+Quite often, the expectant mother does not even suspect the existence of an internal hematoma, and for her, the most complete surprise is its presence, which was discovered during a routine ultrasound examination.
+Symptoms of a hematoma during pregnancy mainly depend on the severity and localization of the pathology.

-• Light degree of severity.
-In this case, the pregnant woman feels fine, no physical manifestations of internal hemorrhage are determined.
-Hematoma in pregnancy is diagnosed only with the help of ultrasound or after the birth safely ended naturally, as it leaves its markings on the placenta.
+• Mild severity.
+In this case, the pregnant woman feels normal, no physical manifestations of internal hemorrhage are determined.
+Hematoma during pregnancy is diagnosed only by ultrasound or after the birth has successfully ended naturally, since it leaves its marks on the placenta.

-• The average severity.
-In this case, the woman experiences a drawing, aching pain in the lower abdomen.
-May appear from the genital tract of a red or brownish hue.
-If you have such symptoms, you should immediately seek help from an obstetrician-gynecologist, who leads the pregnancy.
-Whether or not there are excretions, largely determines what the volume of the hematoma and the location of its localization.
-At a pathology of an average degree the disturbance of palpitation at the yet not born kid is listened.
+• Moderate severity.
+In this case, the woman experiences pulling, aching pain in the lower abdomen.
+Red or brownish discharge may appear from the genital tract.
+If such symptoms are present, you should immediately seek help from an obstetrician-gynecologist who is monitoring the pregnancy.
+Whether or not there is discharge is largely determined by the volume of the hematoma and its location.
+In the case of moderate pathology, an irregular heartbeat is heard in the unborn baby.

-• Hematoma in severe severity.
-The intensity of blood discharge increases, and pain in the lower abdomen increases.
-It becomes cramped.
-Against the background of the bleeding, the future mother's blood pressure drops.
-A woman can even lose consciousness.
+• Hematoma during pregnancy of severe severity.
+The intensity of blood discharge increases, and the pain in the lower abdomen increases.
+It becomes cramping.
+Against the background of the bleeding that has opened, the expectant mother's blood pressure drops.
+The woman may even lose consciousness.

-Any practitioner knows that if a retrochoric hematoma is diagnosed, it means that there is a direct threat of termination of pregnancy.
+Any practicing physician knows that if a diagnosis of retrochorial hematoma is made, this means that there is a direct threat of termination of pregnancy.

-If during the first trimester of pregnancy a woman watches light brown discharge from the vagina, but does not feel any discomfort and deterioration of health, against this background, one should not be particularly worried, even if in the ultrasound study (which is scheduled every pregnant woman) pregnancy.
+If during the first trimester of pregnancy a woman observes light brown vaginal discharge, but does not feel any discomfort or deterioration in health, there is no need to be particularly concerned, even if an ultrasound examination (which every pregnant woman undergoes routinely) reveals a hematoma during pregnancy.

 Another question is if the color of the discharge is bright red.
 This already indicates that the bleeding does not stop.
-In this situation, urgent measures must be taken urgently, otherwise premature rejection of the fetus may occur and the woman will lose the child.
+In this situation, it is necessary to urgently take emergency measures, otherwise premature rejection of the fetus may occur, and the woman will lose the child.

 Forms

-We used to see various kinds of hemorrhages on the surface of the skin, but many did not even realize that there are uterine hematomas that appear on the uterus during the period when a woman carries her baby.
+We are used to seeing various types of hemorrhages on the skin surface, but many did not even guess that there are also uterine hematomas that occur on the uterus during the period when a woman is carrying her baby.
 There is a classification of this pathology.
-Differentiate these types of hematomas during pregnancy:
+The following types of hematomas are differentiated during pregnancy:

 • Retrochorial.
-This type of outpouring is diagnosed in the early stages of pregnancy (before 16 weeks) and represents a detachment of the fetal egg from the chorion (external embryonic membrane).
+This type of effusion is diagnosed in the early stages of pregnancy (up to 16 weeks) and is a detachment of the fertilized egg from the chorion (the outer embryonic membrane).

 • Retroplacental.
-By the 16th week of pregnancy, with the normal development of the fetus, the placenta is already finally formed.
-If there is a subsequent hematoma, she, before the due date, provokes an abruption of the placenta, which is fraught with spontaneous termination of pregnancy, that is, a woman loses an unborn child.
+By the 16th week of pregnancy, with normal fetal development, the placenta is already fully formed.
+If a hematoma develops later, it provokes placental abruption before the due date, which is fraught with spontaneous termination of pregnancy, i.e. the woman loses her unborn child.

 • By severity of pathology:

-Hematoma in pregnancy of mild or moderate severity is an indication for caesarean section, while the operation is prescribed for an earlier period than the term of natural delivery was put.
+A mild or moderate hematoma during pregnancy is an indication for a cesarean section, and the operation is scheduled for an earlier period than the time set for natural childbirth.

 Retrochorial hematoma in pregnancy

-Chorion is the external embryonic membrane that surrounds the embryo and is formed at the initial terms of the gestational period, being the precursor of the placenta.
-Hence the name retrochorial hematoma during pregnancy, which is due to its timing of origin and location of localization.
-This pathology develops as a consequence of detachment of the fetal egg from the chorion.
-It is observed in the first trimester of pregnancy, before switching to the second.
-In the place of rejection, blood gradually begins to collect - a hematoma is formed, a clear sign of the threat of the development of spontaneous abortion.
+The chorion is the outer embryonic membrane that surrounds the embryo and is formed in the early stages of the gestational period, being the predecessor of the placenta.
+This is where the retrochorial hematoma during pregnancy gets its name, which is due to its timing of origin and location.
+This pathology develops as a result of the detachment of the ovum from the chorion.
+It is observed in the first trimester of pregnancy, before the transition to the second.
+Blood gradually begins to accumulate at the site of rejection - a hematoma is formed, a clear sign of the threat of spontaneous abortion.

-This pathology is accompanied by secretions from the vagina slightly brownish hue.
-At the same time, the woman experiences pain in the lower abdomen.
-If the localization of the hematoma occurs at the bottom of the uterus, there can be no obvious symptoms of pathology.
-Then you can detect hemorrhage only with the help of ultrasound.
+This pathology is accompanied by vaginal discharge of a slightly brownish hue.
+At the same time, the woman experiences a nagging pain in the lower abdomen.
+If the hematoma is localized at the bottom of the uterus, there may be no obvious symptoms of the pathology.
+Then the hemorrhage can only be detected using ultrasound.

-When brown precipitations appear, a woman begins to worry about the fate of her pregnancy, obstetricians - gynecologists do not consider this a bad symptomatology.
-Since the blood accumulates in the cavity between the chorion and fetal membranes, it folds there, taking a brownish tinge, the discharge of this color on the contrary can indicate that the blood clots gradually start leaving, "dissolving" the hematoma.
+When brown discharge appears, a woman begins to worry about the fate of her pregnancy, obstetricians and gynecologists do not consider this a bad symptom.
+Since the blood accumulates in the cavity between the membranes of the chorion and the fetus, coagulates there, taking on a brownish tint, discharge of this color, on the contrary, may indicate that blood clots are gradually beginning to come out, "resolving" the hematoma.

-When you really need to sound an alarm, it's then when the discharge goes scarlet.
-This is a clear sign that the bleeding has not stopped, the hematoma continues to grow, the fetal egg continues to exfoliate and if you do not take emergency measures, the mother can lose a child, since in such a situation premature termination of pregnancy occurs.
-In this case, to assess the growth of the hematoma during pregnancy, the doctor appoints not only ultrasound, but also is required to control the level of fibrinogen in the blood plasma.
+When it is really necessary to sound the alarm, it is when the discharge is scarlet.
+This is a clear sign that the bleeding has not stopped, the hematoma continues to grow, the fertilized egg continues to peel off and if emergency measures are not taken, the woman in labor may lose the child, since in such a situation a premature termination of pregnancy occurs.
+In this case, in order to assess the growth of the hematoma during pregnancy, the doctor prescribes not only an ultrasound, but is also obliged to monitor the level of fibrinogen in the blood plasma.

 Retroplacental hematoma in pregnancy

-Likewise, retroplacental hematoma in pregnancy is the main symptom of the threat of miscarriage.
-Clinic of this pathology: there was a drawing pain in the lower abdomen, bloody discharge, increased tone of the uterus ...
-The behavior of the fetus is also changing: its motor activity is increased, negative changes occur in the heart rhythm (tachycardia, and then bradycardia), which speaks of violation of its normal development.
-These signs obstetrician-gynecologist treats as untimely rejection of placental tissue, which can lead to miscarriage.
+Similarly, retroplacental hematoma during pregnancy is the main symptom indicating a risk of miscarriage.
+The clinical picture of this pathology is: a nagging pain in the lower abdomen, bloody discharge, increased uterine tone...
+The behavior of the fetus itself changes: its motor activity increases, negative changes occur in the heart rhythm (tachycardia is initially heard, and then bradycardia), which indicates a violation of its normal development.
+The obstetrician-gynecologist interprets these signs as untimely rejection of placental tissue, which can lead to a miscarriage.

-In this case, in the early diagnosis of retplacental hematoma during pregnancy helps to conduct ultrasound, which allows timely to take adequate measures to save the fetus, and even the mother in childbirth.
+In this case, an ultrasound scan helps in early diagnosis of retroplacental hematoma during pregnancy, which allows timely and adequate measures to save the fetus and the mother herself.

-The most common subchorial hematoma occurs during pregnancy.
+Subchorionic hematoma is most common during pregnancy.
 This is a rather dangerous type of hemorrhage.
-It requires immediate treatment of your doctor.
-In case of differentiation of this pathology, the size of the hematoma must be observed in dynamics.
+It requires immediate attention from your doctor.
+In case of differentiation of this pathology, the size of the hematoma must be observed dynamically.

-Diagnosed retro-amniotic hematoma in pregnancy at the first ultrasound study (approximately 12 weeks of pregnancy), often no bloody discharge is different, but still for re-insurance, a pregnant obstetrician-gynecologist can put a future mother in the obstetrics and gynecology department in order to observe the growth hematoma.
+Retroamniotic hematoma during pregnancy is diagnosed already at the first ultrasound examination (approximately 12 weeks of pregnancy), often there is no blood discharge, but still, to be on the safe side, the obstetrician-gynecologist monitoring the pregnancy can admit the expectant mother to the obstetrics and gynecology department in order to observe the growth of the hematoma in the process.

-It does not pose a threat to the normal development of the unborn child.
-Subsequently, the hematoma, especially if the site of its localization is the uterine pharynx, is able to dissolve independently or go out in the form of clots.
+It does not pose a danger to the normal development of the future child.
+In the future, the hematoma, especially if its location is the cervical os, can dissolve on its own or come out in the form of clots.

-This is a serious enough pathology.
-External or internal causes lead to exfoliation of the fetal egg, which provokes bleeding, then it forms in the place of rejection of the hematoma.
-If the hemorrhage area does not increase, and the pregnant woman feels satisfactory, the embryo develops normally - then there should be no cause for concern.
-If the obstetrician-gynecologist sees the progression of pathology, the question is raised about the hospitalization of the mother and her treatment.
+This is a fairly serious pathology.
+External or internal causes lead to the detachment of the fertilized egg, which provokes bleeding, and then a hematoma forms at the site of rejection.
+If the area of the hemorrhage does not increase, and the pregnant woman feels satisfactory, the embryo develops normally - then there should be no reason to worry.
+If the obstetrician-gynecologist sees the progression of the pathology, the question of hospitalization of the woman in labor and her treatment is raised.

 Complications and consequences

-The birth of a new man is the greatest sacrament that nature has given to man.
-But how much the future mother has to perenervnichat until the moment when the light will be her baby.
-Hemorrhages of different locations.
+The birth of a new person is the greatest mystery that nature has given to man.
+But how much the expectant mother has to worry about before the moment when her baby is born.
+Hemorrhages of various localizations.
 How dangerous are they?
-What are the effects of hematoma in pregnancy?
-Naturally, complications can manifest themselves, and maybe everything goes well.
-Much in this issue depends on the parameters of the hematoma.
-The most dangerous is the hematoma, which occupies not less than 40% of the total area of the envelope of the embryo and whose volume exceeds 20 ml.
-Such a hematoma can inhibit the growth and full development of the fetus, and cause a spontaneous abortion.
-Deceleration in the growth of CTE (coccygeal-parietal size) for more than ten days indicates an increased risk of adverse outcomes of childbearing.
+What are the consequences of a hematoma during pregnancy?
+Naturally, complications can manifest themselves, or everything can go well.
+Much in this problem depends on the parameters of the hematoma.
+The most dangerous is a hematoma that occupies at least 40% of the total area of the embryonic membrane and the volume of which exceeds 20 ml.
+Such a hematoma can slow down the growth and full development of the fetus, and cause spontaneous termination of pregnancy.
+Inhibition in the growth of the CTE (coccygeal-parietal size) for more than ten days indicates an increased risk of an unfavorable outcome of bearing a child.

-The most dangerous consequence of this course of events may be "Queen of the Queen".
-Premature detachment of the placenta leads to the fact that the endometrium is recruited by blood, necrosis foci appear in it, which is already an indication for complete uterine resection.
-And this is a sentence - a woman can never become a mother.
+The most dangerous consequence of such a course of events may be "Kuveler's uterus".
+Premature detachment of the placenta leads to the endometrium filling with blood, foci of necrosis appearing in it, which is already an indication for a complete resection of the uterus.
+And this is already a death sentence - a woman will never be able to become a mother.

-Also, when the hematoma is pregnant, the probability of heavy bleeding is high, the consequences of which are difficult to predict, since it can even lead to a fatal outcome, both for the child and for the mother in childbirth.
+Also, with a hematoma during pregnancy, there is a high probability of heavy bleeding, the consequences of which are quite difficult to predict, since it can even lead to a fatal outcome, both for the child and for the mother herself.

-But if the pregnant woman has undergone effective treatment in a timely manner, the chances of giving birth independently and in the time of a normally developed baby sharply increase.
+But if a pregnant woman has undergone effective treatment in a timely manner, the chances of giving birth to a normally developed baby on her own and on time increase dramatically.

-The first question asked by a woman after (on the passage of ultrasound) she heard this diagnosis: "What is dangerous for hematoma in pregnancy?".
-In many respects the answer to this question depends on the size of the hematoma, the timing of manifestation and its localization.
-When diagnosing hematoma in the first trimester of pregnancy, it is fraught with spontaneous termination of pregnancy.
-If the pathology occurs at a later date - the consequences of its appearance can affect the development of the fetus (lag in physical development, hypoxia (insufficient amount of oxygen for the full development of the child)).
+The first question a woman asks after (after undergoing an ultrasound) she has heard this diagnosis is: "What is the danger of a hematoma during pregnancy?"
+The answer to this question largely depends on the size of the hematoma, the time of its manifestation and its localization.
+If a hematoma is diagnosed in the first trimester of pregnancy, this is fraught with spontaneous termination of pregnancy.
+If the pathology occurs at a later stage, the consequences of its appearance can affect the development of the fetus (delay in physical development, hypoxia (insufficient amount of oxygen for the full development of the child)).

-Any pathology should be diagnosed in the early stages of its manifestation, when there have not yet been any dramatic negative changes that can not be corrected.
-Therefore, in order for pregnancy to end with normal births, a diagnosis of hematoma is carried out during pregnancy.
+It is advisable to diagnose any pathology at the early stages of its manifestation, when there have not yet been any cardinal negative changes that cannot be corrected.
+Therefore, in order for the pregnancy to end with normal childbirth, hematoma diagnostics are performed during pregnancy.

-The main source of information during this period is ultrasound (ultrasound) - this is a modern, fairly informational, research method.
-In addition, an obstetrician-gynecologist also prescribes another examination.
+The main source of information during this period is ultrasound examination (US) - this is a modern, fairly informative, method of examination.
+In addition, the obstetrician-gynecologist prescribes other examinations.

 • General urine analysis.

-• A blood test for RW and HIV is being conducted.
+• Blood tests for RW and HIV are performed.

 • Coagulogram.
-Determination of a prothrombin index (PTI), which shows how well the blood is folding, as well as activated partial thromboplastin time (APTT).
+Determination of the prothrombin index (PTI), which shows how well the blood clots, as well as the activated partial thromboplastin time (APTT).

-• Smear on the microflora, which is taken from the vagina.
+• A smear of microflora taken from the vagina.

-• Examination for various sexually transmitted infections (STIs).
+• Screening for various sexually transmitted infections (STIs).

-• Dopplerometry (one of the varieties of ultrasound, is used to assess the nature and speed of blood flow in the vessels, in this case in the baby and in the placenta).
+• Dopplerometry (one of the types of ultrasound, used to assess the nature and speed of blood flow in the vessels, in this case in the baby and in the placenta).

-• If there is a need, then a blood test for hormones is prescribed.
+• If necessary, a blood test for hormones is prescribed.

 Hematoma during pregnancy on ultrasound

-Hemorrhage in the period of bearing of the baby appears in the case when, by coincidence, a fetal egg starts to be torn from the attached place.
-This leads to the development of bleeding.
-This pathology in this period is observed quite often and, based on the severity, can cause a miscarriage.
-Hematoma during pregnancy on ultrasound is easily recognized - this is one of the most accurate and informative methods for determining it.
-On the presence of hemorrhage in the uterus testifies:
+Hemorrhage during pregnancy occurs when, by coincidence, the fertilized egg begins to separate from its attachment site.
+This leads to bleeding.
+This pathology is observed quite often during this period and, depending on its severity, can cause a miscarriage.
+Hematoma during pregnancy is easily detected by ultrasound – this is one of the most accurate and informative methods for determining it.
+The presence of hemorrhage in the uterus is indicated by:

-• Increase the thickness of one of the walls.
+• Increasing the thickness of one of the walls.

-• Change in the parameters of the fetal egg.
+• Changes in the parameters of the fertilized egg.

 Who to contact?

-When diagnosing uterine hemorrhage, the expectant mother is shown bed rest (physical and emotional rest).
-At the same time in the treatment of hematoma during pregnancy includes not only the drug complex, but also the adjustment of the nutrition of the pregnant woman.
-From the diet excluded products that stimulate increased intestinal peristalsis.
+When uterine hemorrhage is diagnosed, the expectant mother is prescribed bed rest (physical and emotional rest).
+At the same time, the treatment of hematoma during pregnancy includes not only a drug complex, but also adjustments to the pregnant woman's diet.
+Products that stimulate increased intestinal peristalsis are excluded from the diet.

-To stop or prevent bleeding, the attending physician, if necessary, can prescribe medications such as vicasol, dicinone, vitamin C.
+To stop or prevent bleeding, the attending physician, if necessary, may prescribe medications such as Vikasol, Dicynone, and vitamin C.

 Vikasol.
-This drug is injected into the muscle for three to four days with a four-day break.
+This medicine is administered by injection into the muscle for three to four days with a four-day break.
 The daily dosage is 1-1.5 mg, divided into two to three injections.
-The maximum daily dose is 30 mg, single dose is 15 mg.
-If necessary, after a break, the course of treatment is repeated.
+The maximum daily dose is 30 mg, a single dose is 15 mg.
+If necessary, the course of treatment is repeated after a break.

-Has this drug and side effects: the appearance of spasms in the bronchi, thromboembolism (acute clotting of the blood vessel with a thrombus), rash and itching of the skin, hemolytic anemia (increased destruction of erythrocytes), urticaria, as well as erythema (reddening of the skin).
+This drug also has side effects: the appearance of spasms in the bronchi, thromboembolism (acute blockage of a blood vessel by a thrombus), rash and itching of the skin, hemolytic anemia (increased destruction of red blood cells), urticaria, and erythema (redness of the skin).

-Categorically contraindicated the drug at a high level of blood coagulability, individual intolerance to the components of the drug.
+The medication in question is strictly contraindicated in cases of high blood clotting and individual intolerance to the components of the drug.

-Dicinon.
-To prevent bleeding, the doctor usually assigns one to two ampoules of the drug that are injected into the muscle or vein, then after four to six hours a woman is given one ampoule or two tablets of the drug are taken.
+Dicynone.
+To prevent bleeding, the doctor usually prescribes one or two ampoules of the drug, which are injected into a muscle or vein, then after four to six hours the woman is injected with one ampoule or takes two tablets of the drug.

-Causes Dicycin and side effects, which include: headache, heaviness in the stomach, heartburn, lower blood pressure, paresthesia of the lower extremities, hyperemia of the face.
+Dicynone also causes side effects, which include: headache, heaviness in the stomach, heartburn, decreased blood pressure, paresthesia of the lower extremities, and facial hyperemia.

 • Hemorrhage.